 Tom Hanks and Tim Allen insisted that they record their lines together, which they had previously done for one day during the making of the original Toy Story (1995), but which is rarely done with animated films.
 They loved the chemistry their characters shared on-screen.

 For Big Baby's one line for the entire movie ("Mama"), the crew had a lot of babies audition by recording them saying the line.
 The baby that was chosen was named Woody.
-In fact, the director joked that was the reason why they chose that baby.
+In fact, director Lee Unkrich joked that was the reason why they chose that baby.

-By the time Toy Story 3 was made, Pixar animators had figured out how to animate things like water and fur.
-Although being able to realistically animate fur was originally a concern for Toy Story 3 animators, the real animation challenge was trying to animate the trash bags in the movie.
-Because trash bags have special properties such as how it reflects light, animators spent weeks trying to get the trash bags correct.
+By the time Toy Story 3 (2010) was made, Pixar animators had figured out how to animate things like water and fur.
+Although being able to realistically animate fur was originally a concern for Toy Story 3 (2010) animators, the real animation challenge was trying to animate the trash bags in the movie.
+Since trash bags have special properties, such as how it reflects light, animators spent weeks trying to get the trash bags correct.

 The final shot in the film before the end credits is that of white clouds against a blue sky.
 This is a reference to the very first frame of the movie, which is also the same as the first frame of the Toy Story trilogy, that of white clouds against a blue sky in the wallpaper on Andy's room.

-During the early development stages, when the people behind the film sat down to look at their work from the original Toy Story (1995), they found they could not edit any of the old 3D models because advances in technology rendered the digital files containing the models incompatible with newer software.
-As a result, everything had to be recreated from scratch.
+During the early development stages, when the people behind the film sat down to look at their work from the first Toy Story (1995), they found they could not edit any of the old 3-D models because advances in technology rendered the digital files containing the models incompatible with newer software.
+As a result, everything had to be re-created from scratch.